-When choosing the best gaming desk, there are several considerations to make, such as a built-in system to help you manage cables, wireless charging for your phone, or even height adjustment – which helps to take extra care of your posture when paired with the best gaming chair.
-It’s not all about functionality, though, with some desks aiming to fit the same gamer aesthetic of all your other components, being adorned with their very own RGB lights.
+When choosing the best gaming desk, there are several things to consider.
+Do you want a built-in system to help you manage cables, wireless charging for your phone, or even height adjustment – which helps to take extra care of your posture when paired with the best gaming chair?
+It’s not all about functionality, though.
+Some desks are stunning to look at, and have their very own RGB lights to match the same gamer aesthetic of all your other components.

-Whether you’re looking for a cheap gaming desk that’s a step above your bog-standard model with plenty of handy features, a table with plenty of room to support the biggest and best gaming monitor setup, or maybe even an L-shaped desk to maximise your available workspace, we’ve got the right desk for you.
+Whether you’re looking for a cheap gaming desk that’s a step above your current model, a table with plenty of room to support the biggest and best gaming monitor setup, or maybe even an L-shaped desk to maximise your available workspace, we’ve got the right desk for you.

-Here are the best gaming desks to buy in 2022:
+These are the best gaming desks to buy in 2023:

-The best gaming desk is the Secretlab Magnus.
+The best gaming desk overall is the Secretlab Magnus.

 Cable management is the name of the game with the Secretlab Magnus, as the desk offers more options than you can shake a stick at.
 Firstly, it improves upon the usual tray at the rear by adding a hinge that lets you access your wires from the top of the table.
 Then, you can feed your leads using fastening straps, custom cable sheaths, and magnetic cable anchors to make both above and below your desk immaculate.